 What Does an Inclusive Playground Look Like?

 There is no one definition of an inclusive playground, and the number of inclusive features can vary greatly.
-Some parks may have a wide variety of installations, with others may just have a ramp and one adaptive swing.
+Some parks may have a wide variety of installations, while others may just have a ramp and one adaptive swing.
 New York City even has a tiered system to help users gauge the accessibility of a playground with levels one through four.

 There are many ways to make a playground more inclusive.
 Below are some of the aspects that you may see in an inclusive playground that differ from a non-inclusive one.